-On October 26, join Mexic-Arte Museum in the storied tradition of Día de los Muertos in Austin.
+Each year, Mexic-Arte Museum celebrates the tradition of Día de los Muertos in Austin.
 During Viva la Vida Festival & Parade, the city's largest and longest-running Día de los Muertos event, visitors will experience a street festival and a parade down the iconic Congress Avenue, bringing together a vibrant and varied mix of traditional, contemporary and weird Austin.
 This year's festival & parade will be on Saturday, October 29, 2022.
 Learn more about how to experience this traditional fall celebration in Austin and plan your trip today.